alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-scholars-are-obliged-to-enjoin-good-and-forbid-evil.md

 group1: true
 locale: en
 lang: en
-excerpt: "The ruling on this varies according to the degree of availability of the scholars and their level of knowledge and rank."
+summary: "The ruling on this varies according to the degree of availability of the scholars and their level of knowledge and rank."
 ---

 ### Question: